-- Marriage ceremony (Swamivari Kalyanam) of Lord Shiva is celebrated during Magha Masa and car festival (Rathautsavam) in Magha Masa draws people from nearby towns and cities.
+- The marriage ceremony (Swamivari Kalyanam) of Lord Shiva is celebrated during Magha Masa and the car festival (Rathautsavam) in Magha Masa draws people from nearby towns and cities.

 - Karthik Deepam during Karthik Masa (Oct- Nov) is also celebrated in the temple.

-- Every year in the month of Ashviyja Navaratri festival is conducted in the temple.
+- Every year the month of Ashviyja Navaratri festival is conducted in the temple.

 How to Reach

-- By Air: The Temple can be reached through Rajahmundry Airport which is well connected with regular domestic flights to Delhi, Mumbai.
+- By Air: The Temple can be reached through Rajahmundry Airport which is well-connected with regular domestic flights to Delhi, and Mumbai.

 - By Rail: The nearest Railway Station to the temple is Pithapuram.